 In another medium bowl, whisk together the bread flour, all-purpose flour, baking powder, baking soda and sea salt.
 Add this to the butter mixture and stir until barely blended.
 Add in the chocolate chunks and continue to blend until just combined and the chocolate is evenly distributed.

 Pour the mixture into the prepared baking dish.
 Dampen your hands and gently press down so that is covers the bottom of the dish.
 Bake in the center of the oven for 25 minutes.
-It will continue to cook and firm up as it cools.
+(Note: bake time is dependent on pan type and oven temp.
+If they look significantly gooey at 25 minutes, feel free to leave in an additional 5-10.
+Bars will continue to cook and firm up some once removed from the oven.)
 Sprinkle with sea salt flakes, if desired.
 Let cool completely before cutting.
 These are great the same day as they’re made and equally dazzling the next.

 If you use a larger or smaller pan be sure to adjust your bake time accordingly.
 Additionally, these were tested in ceramic pans.
 Note, if you use a metal pan check earlier for doneness as it could affect the bake time.